magenta-aps/osdatascanner/docs/decision-history.md

 By using whitelist address, you can whitelist specific street name + house number combinations.

+## Pre-commit hooks

+The OSdatascanner repository contains a number of pre-commit hooks, which are intended to be used for linting and testing.

+### Linting

+We use `flake8` [8] for linting of Python.
+We have tried to use `ruff` [9] as an alternative, but as it lacks parity with Pylint, it cannot fully substitute flake8. <br>
+Pylint rules which have been implemented: https://github.com/astral-sh/ruff/issues/970

 [1]: https://cpr.dk/media/12066/personnummeret-i-cpr.pdf "Method for performing a modulus-11 check."

 [2]: https://cpr.dk/cpr-systemet/personnumre-uden-kontrolciffer-modulus-11-kontrol "CPR-numbers exempt from modulus-11 check."